310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “After all, that would be rude to the audience cheering for us, and to you, our opponents!”

 “Both Karate and idols start with a bow and end with a bow!
-Isn't that right, Nagumo?!”
+Isn't that right, Nagumo!?”
 {% endbubble %}

 {% bubble Tetora %}